 The Kings Theatre operates as a self-sustaining performing arts facility, hosting a wide variety of cultural arts attractions including music, comedy, dance, theatrically staged extravaganzas, as well as a variety of community and private uses including banquets, seminars, product launches and weddings.
 The Kings will be added to the National Register of Historic Places and the $94 million renovation is expected to be completed in 2015.

-Projected to open in 2016 in Sugar Land, Texas, Smart Financial Centre at Sugar Land will be a state-of-the-art facility, with a flexible seating capacity of up to 6,300 seats.
-This venue will fill a needed niche in the greater Houston marketplace, offering national concert and performing arts attractions, as well as family entertainment for the entire community.
-This destination attraction will act as an economic generator and attract visitors from Houston and the region to hundreds of annual events.
-Featuring comfortable seating, excellent sight lines, ample staging and loading areas, as well as generous parking, concessions and restroom facilities, the cost of new construction is estimated at $84 million dollars.
+The Smart Financial Centre at Sugar Land is a state-of-the-art facility with a flexible seating capacity of up to 6,300 seats.
+This venue fills a needed niche in the greater Houston marketplace offering national concerts, performing arts attractions and family entertainment for the entire community.
+The destination attraction is an economic generator and attracts visitors from the Houston and the region.
+Featuring comfortable seating, excellent sight lines, ample staging and lodging area, generous parking, concessions and restroom facilities, the cost of the new construction is estimated at $84 million dollars.